Sde Dov Airport

 Sde Dov Airport (שְׂדֵה דֹּב, lit.
-Dov Field, مطار سدي دوف), also known as Dov Hoz Airport (נמל התעופה דב הוז, Nemal HaTe'ufa Dov Hoz, مطار دوف هوز) (IATA: SDV, ICAO: LLSD) was an airport in Tel Aviv, Israel that mainly handled scheduled domestic flights to Eilat, northern Israel (Haifa and the Galilee), and the Golan Heights, as well as having served as a base for the Israeli Air Force (IAF).
+Dov Field, مطار سدي دوف), also known as Dov Hoz Airport (נמל התעופה דב הוז, Nemal HaTe'ufa Dov Hoz, مطار دوف هوز) (IATA: SDV, ICAO: LLSD) was an airport in Tel Aviv, Israel that mainly handled scheduled domestic flights to Eilat, northern Israel (Haifa, the Galilee, and the Golan Heights), as well as having served as a base for the Israeli Air Force (IAF).
 It was the largest airport in Tel Aviv proper, and the second largest in the area, after Ben Gurion Airport on the outskirts of Lod.
 The airport opened in 1938 and was named after Dov Hoz, one of the pioneers of Jewish aviation.
 It ceased operations on 30 June 2019 after a controversial, long-delayed plan came into effect to close the airport in order to build high-end residential apartments on its valuable beachfront property.
 Commercial flights were moved to Ben Gurion Airport and military flights were moved to other IAF bases.
 The airport was a focus city for Arkia Israel Airlines and Israir Airlines.

 History

 Early history

-In 1937, the mayor of Tel Aviv Israel Rokach asked the British mandate authorities for permission to create an airport in Palestine, promising to solve the transportation problem of Jews during the Arab revolt of 1936–39 when travelling from Tel Aviv through Arab territory to the main airport at Lydda, to catch Palestine Airways flights to Haifa, was difficult and dangerous.
-Works began on a plot of land north of the Yarkon River, Tel Aviv and when completed in October 1938, the airport served regular flights to Haifa, with the option of flights to Beirut.
-In 1940, the airport's name was changed to Sde Dov, in memory of Dov Hoz, one of the pioneers of Jewish aviation.
-Sde Dov was abandoned after Palestine Airways ceased operations in August 1940 and the site was used as a British Army base until December 1947 when with British permission the runway was reopened by the Haganah.
+In 1937, the mayor of Tel Aviv, Israel Rokach, asked the British mandate authorities for permission to create an airport in Palestine, promising to solve the transportation problem of Jews during the Arab revolt of 1936–39 when travelling from Tel Aviv through Arab territory to the main airport at Lydda, to catch Palestine Airways flights to Haifa, was difficult and dangerous.
+Works began on a plot of land north of the Yarkon River, Tel Aviv, and when completed in October 1938, the airport served regular flights to Haifa, with the option of flights to Beirut.
+In 1940, the airport's name was changed to Sde Dov in memory of Dov Hoz, one of the pioneers of Jewish aviation.
+Sde Dov was abandoned after Palestine Airways ceased operations in August 1940, and the site was used as a British Army base until December 1947 when with British permission the runway was reopened by the Haganah.

-In the 1948 Arab-Israeli War, the airport served as a base to the Israeli Air Force.
+In the 1948 Arab-Israeli War, the airport served as a base of the Israeli Air Force.
 It was a central base, home to 21 aircraft at the time.
-The first military flight was made in December, 1947, when Pinchas Ben Porat flew an RWD-13 to Beit Eshel to rescue an injured soldier.
+The first military flight was made in December 1947, when Pinchas Ben Porat flew an RWD-13 to Beit Eshel to rescue an injured soldier.